Sarvam Thaala Mayam: Plot

 Anjana sets a trap to humiliate Iyer.
 She invites Nandu to perform on her reality show and makes him believe that it was telecasted only in the USA.
 Nandu comes along with Peter, who consistently warns him to not perform without their teacher's permission.
 After knowing that it was a trap to humiliate them, Nandu leaves the place without any warning to Peter.
 Without knowing the facts, Peter enters the studio to find Nandu, but he is focused on "live".
-Then with no option left, Peter gets ready to play mridangam which gets severely humiliated by Mani and Anjana, making him seem useless and directly criticize Iyer.
+Then with no option left, Peter gets ready to play mridangam which gets severely humiliated by Mani and Anjana, making him seem useless and directly criticise Iyer.
 After learning of this, Iyer questions Peter on why he went to perform on the stage.
 Peter takes the blame on himself to save Nandu.
 The angered Iyer sends Peter away saying that it is a real humiliation for his musical knowledge for believing in such a useless student.

 Later at Nandu's home, Nandu blames Peter for his mistakes and Peter challenges Nandu saying that he will be overpowered by him one day.
 After these events, Peter became depressed and started taking drugs, which worries his parents.
 This is noticed by Saara who takes him to her home.
 Later she makes him realise that the music is everywhere and built in nature and encourages him to explore the world to learn Thaalam (beats).
 Inspired by these words, Peter starts a journey on his own way to learn different types of beat instruments.

 Meanwhile, the Sangeetha Samrat show becomes successful after completion of 2 successful seasons and all of Iyer's students including Nandu are fascinated over the popularity and leave him.
 Finally Iyer understands that he needs to mend his ways according to the world or else he cannot transfer his musical knowledge to the further generations.
-He realizes that Peter is his heir for his knowledge of music and calls him back.
+He realises that Peter is his heir for his knowledge of music and calls him back.